NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 - --> "The toolflow is very sensitive to mis-matching software versions"

-Because I don't have physical access to the lab where Clyde is running, at the moment, I need to see what type of software is already installed.
-Using *that* information, I can reference the table listed in the documentation and see what type of hardware we're running.
+Because I dont have physical access to the lab where Clyde is running, at the moment, I need to see what type of software is already installed.
+Using *that* information, I can reference the table listed in the documentation and see what type of hardware were running.
 Hopefully.

 Right.
 Okay.
 Let's find what operating system, MATLAB, Xilinx, Python, and subsequent mlib_devel branch / commit I should pull from.